Best Linux Distributions for Older MacBooks

 If you have an old MacBook that is slow and sluggish, you might want to consider installing Linux on it.
 Linux is a free and open-source operating system that can run on almost any hardware, including older MacBooks.
 Check out my detailed installation guide where I installed a Ubuntu 18.04 distro on my 2008 MacBook.

 MacBooks are great devices, but they are not immune to aging.
-Over time, your MacBook might become slower, less responsive, and more prone to crashes.
+As with any operating system, over time, your MacBook might become slower, less responsive, and more prone to crashes.
 You might also find that the latest macOS updates are not compatible with your device, or that some of the apps you use are no longer supported.
 Apple usually provides security updates for the latest 3 releases of macOS, but this rule isn’t set in stone and some versions of macOS may be retired earlier.

 If you are in this situation, you have a few options.
 You can either buy a new MacBook, which can be quite expensive, or you can try to upgrade your existing one, which can be tricky and risky.
 Or, you can do something different: you can install Linux on your old MacBook.